infinicky-codes/Odin_git_test/README.md

 ### Cheatsheet

 This is a reference list of the most commonly used Git commands.
-(You might consider bookmarking this handy page.)
 Try to familiarize yourself with the commands so that you can eventually remember them all:

 -   Commands related to a remote repository:
     -   `git clone git@github.com:USER-NAME/REPOSITORY-NAME.git`